-Almost all the cities in Veneto had and have ‘bigoli in sauce’ days.
+Almost all the cities in Veneto had and have 'bigoli in sauce' days (bigoli in salsa).
 On these occasions, this pasta is prepared with salted sardines, plus a variety of other ingredients which differ from city to city.
 However, it is also traditionally served with turnip greens and sausage or swordfish and cherry tomatoes.
 Gorgonzola cheese or goose and porcini mushrooms are other popular condiments.
-Whichever bigoli dish you choose to try, if you haven’t eaten bigoli before, I guarantee you will love it!
+Whichever bigoli dish you choose to try, if you haven't eaten bigoli before, I guarantee you will love it!